mlhartme/stool/main/documentation.md

 Startup is also refused if the disk quota exceeded.
 In this case, delete some unused files, try `stool cleanup`, or use `stool config quota=`*n*.

+`-fitnesse` starts the FitNesse Wiki instead of the web application.

 `-debug` and `-suspend` enable the debugger.
 The difference is that `-suspend` waits for the debugger to connect before running any application code.